 Both in the insolvency context and beyond, Lisa has experience advising clients on loan structures, documentation issues, default, remedies, enforcement, and unique issues arising in the distressed asset setting.

 Leadership and Experience

-Lisa is an active member of the Bay Area insolvency community, currently the treasurer of the Bay Area Bankruptcy Forum and serving on the executive committee (and is former chair) of the Bar Association of San Francisco’s Commercial Law & Bankruptcy Section.
+Lisa is an active member of the Bay Area insolvency community, currently the secretary of the Bay Area Bankruptcy Forum and serving on the executive committee (and is former chair) of the Bar Association of San Francisco’s Commercial Law & Bankruptcy Section.
 She formerly served as Co-Chair of the Bench Bar Liaison Committee of the Bankruptcy Court for the Northern District of California, and as treasurer for the International Women’s Insolvency & Restructuring Confederation.
 During law school Lisa externed for the Honorable Robert E. Jones of the U.S. District Court for the District of Oregon and clerked for the Oregon Department of Justice in the antitrust unit.